Which place is cheaper, Nags Head or Asheville?

 The autumn attracts plenty of travelers to both Asheville and Nags Head.
 Many travelers come to Asheville for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

 Asheville is around the same temperature as Nags Head in the autumn.
-The temperature in Asheville is usually 64°F (18°C) in October, and Nags Head stays around 62°F (16°C).
+The daily temperature in Asheville averages around 64°F (18°C) in October, and Nags Head fluctuates around 62°F (16°C).

 People are often attracted to the plentiful sunshine in Nags Head this time of the year.
 In Asheville, it's very sunny this time of the year.
 Asheville usually receives more sunshine than Nags Head during autumn.
-At this time of the year, Asheville gets 229 hours of sunny skies, while Nags Head receives 205 hours of full sun.
+Asheville gets 229 hours of sunny skies, while Nags Head receives 205 hours of full sun in the autumn.

 In October, Asheville usually receives around the same amount of rain as Nags Head.
-At this time of the year, Asheville gets 3.4 inches (86 mm) of rain, while Nags Head receives 3.2 inches (82 mm) of rain.
+Asheville gets 3.4 inches (86 mm) of rain, while Nags Head receives 3.2 inches (82 mm) of rain each month for the autumn.

 Nags Head can be very cold during winter.
 In the winter, Asheville is a little warmer than Nags Head.
-Typically, the winter temperatures in Asheville in January are around 44°F (7°C), and Nags Head is about 41°F (5°C).
+Typically, the winter temperatures in Asheville in January average around 44°F (7°C), and Nags Head averages at about 41°F (5°C).

 In the winter, Asheville often gets more sunshine than Nags Head.
 Asheville gets 176 hours of sunny skies this time of year, while Nags Head receives 147 hours of full sun.